Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 As I'm writing this in 2020, there is no doubt that most readers are already familiar with the concept of purity in programming.
 Nevertheless, let's go over it one more time to make sure we are on the same page.

 In essence, _pure code_ is code encapsulated within a function, whose **evaluation is influenced only by its parameters** and whose **evaluation influences only its returned value**.
-In other words, a pure function doesn't have any implicit arguments, doesn't depend on or interact with external state, and doesn't generate any observable _side-effects_.
+In other words, a pure function doesn't have any implicit arguments, doesn't depend on or interact with external state, and doesn't generate any observable _side effects_.

 Conversely, a function which breaks at least one of those two rules is called _impure_.
 To illustrate this, let's look at a very simple example: